-- Installation and management of the IBM Distributed Computing Environment (DCE) and the SecureWay Directory lightweight directory access protocol (LDAP) - Installation and setup procedures for Policy Director and NetSEAT - · Management of the Policy Director object space
+- Installation and management of the SecureWay Directory lightweight directory access protocol (LDAP) - Installation and setup procedures for Policy Director Runtime Environment - Management of the Policy Director object space

 How to use this guide

 Use this guide to set up Client Security support for use with Policy Director.
 This guide is a companion to the Client Security Software Installation Guide, Client Security Software Administrator's Guide, and Client Security User's Guide.